TechGeekMic/DotPass/readme.md

 Please go to our website for more details: https://techgeekmic.github.io/DotPass/

-Please read this carfully, as this documentation is basically a manual.
+Please read this carefully, as this documentation is basically a manual.

 # NOTE: Passwords and PINS generated are always local and we can guarantee that you will **NOT** got the same password or PIN as someone else.